 Nearly 600 students in Washington, Idaho, Montana and Alaska put together inspiring work at this year’s Holocaust Center for Humanity (HCH) contest.
 Out of all those entries, four Nikola Tesla STEM High School students placed in the top three.
 This year’s “Celebrating Life: 2022 Holocaust Writing, Art, and Film Contest,” put on by HCH, challenges students to explore the history and stories of the Holocaust.

 Siri Bliesner was elected to the school board in November 2011.
 Bliesner works in public health.
 She graduated from Stanford with a degree in human biology.
-Bliesner received a Master’s in public health from the University of Washington.
+Ms. Bliesner received a Master’s in public health from the University of Washington.
 She speaks Spanish and currently works for Hopelink as the outcome and evaluation coordinator.

 Mark Stuart was elected to the school board in November 2013.
 He graduated from the University of Oklahoma with a BA in Journalism.
 His career in Public Relations has afforded him the opportunity to work with local, national, and international media, as well as elected and non-elected government officials and their staffs on issues vital to the well being of our nation.
 He has facilitated collaboration between business, professional organizations, and community groups for the common good.
-Stuart, a life loyal Sigma Chi, currently works as an issue management and media relations consultant.
+Mr. Stuart, a life loyal Sigma Chi, currently works as an issue management and media relations consultant.

 As the father of two sons who have attended four different LWSD schools, Mr. Stuart has taken the time to volunteer within those schools.
 He enjoys getting to know district personnel and seeing them in action.
-Mark and his wife are respected as strong advocates for inclusion, multi-modal strategies, and providing students with the tools necessary to benefit from their instruction.
+Mr. Stuart and his wife are respected as strong advocates for inclusion, multi-modal strategies, and providing students with the tools necessary to benefit from their instruction.
 The Stuart family appreciates the benefits of diversity in education as veterans of both public and private preschools and charter schools serving students of all abilities.